bobvdvalk/docs/README.md

-# doc-project
+# AnyScribble

-> This project is still in it's inception phase.
-We are working on the documentation, vision, name and planning.

 ## What?
-With this project we try to create a tool that allows developers to write books or documentation for their project the way they are used to.
+AnyScribble is a tool set that allows developers to write documentation, guides or books without leaving their comfort zone.
+You simply write your documentation in an IDE-like environment and publish it using the tools you are already familiar with.

 ## Why?
-Because development is fun but most of us never get around to actually documenting or writing about the projects. doc-project should motivate developers to write more by integrating it into a workspace they are familiar with.
+Because development is fun but most of us never get around to actually documenting or writing about the projects.
+AnyScribble should motivate developers to write more by integrating it into a workspace they are familiar with.

 ## How?
-doc-project consists of several components.
+AnyScribble consists of several components.
 The main part is the editor an environment that allows a developer to easily write their content and set up a distribution.